cncf/kubernetes-community-days/content/organizing-faq.md

 ## Is CNCF underwriting these events or does that fall on the organizers?

 The organizers are taking on the risk of running the events.
-License costs for the platform is covered by CNCf.
+License costs for the platform is covered by CNCF.

 ## Will CNCF host the website or does one of the organizers have to take ownership?

-Organizers are responsible for creating the content, but CNCF hosts the website.
-All program content must be reflected on the the official CNCF-hosted page.
-Lots of details are in the [creating website](/organizing-creating-website/) page.
-In particular, we don't allow KCDs to have a separate website, because we want all changes to come through the KCD GitHub repo so that we can review changes and engage if there is any problematic content.
+Organizers are responsible for creating the content, but CNCF hosts the website on Bevy.
+All program content must be reflected on the the official CNCF-hosted event.

 ## What corporate entity should sponsors sign a contract with?